Efficient Deep Learning with Decorrelated Backpropagation: Comparison with zero-phase component analysis

-\citet{Desjardins2015} propose to periodically (during training) measure the correlation, $\vb{C}$, at every layer of a deep neural network and to then apply eigendecomposition method to compute the ZCA transform.
+with $\vb{U}\vb{\Lambda}\vb{U}^\top$ the eigendecomposition of the covariance matrix $\vb{\Sigma}=\vb{X}\vb{X}^\top/n$. \citet{Desjardins2015} propose to periodically (during training) measure the correlation, $\vb{C}$, at every layer of a deep neural network and to then apply eigendecomposition method to compute the ZCA transform.

 This approach to achieving an exact whitening transform is an alternative to what we attempt in this work but has a number of drawbacks.
 First, the complexity of computing the eigendecomposition itself has a cost equivalent to a matrix multiplication - meaning that this step alone is equally expensive to our decorrelation method.
 Second, atop this decomposition, \citet{Desjardins2015} further compute a matrix inverse of this transform which allows them to periodically compute an exact ZCA-based decorrelation within each layer of their network while also undoing its impact on the layer's computation (by modifying the layer's weight matrix $\vb{W}$) to ensure that the newly introduced transform does not change the network's output.
 We avoid the second step by simultaneously optimising for both the decorrelation and task at every layer and at every update step, without directly computing the ZCA transform.
 This provides the benefit of not requiring any matrix inversion computation and also ensures that we are continuously optimising the decorrelation transform rather than doing so at fixed intervals.